Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Adaptive Compressed QITE (ACQ)

-In practice, if we did not use any truncation of the domain $D$ of the unitaries of QITE, the ACQ algorithm (and QITE) would always decrease the energy, but the cost would remain exponential in the number of spins in the Hamiltonian $N$.
+On the other hand, if one does not use any truncation in the domain $D$ of the unitaries of QITE, the ACQ algorithm (and QITE) would always decrease the energy, but the cost would remain exponential in the number of spins $N$ of the Hamiltonian.
 If a truncation of $D$ is used, both QITE and ACQ are limited and, at some point, the evolved state cannot get closer to the ground state, or decrease the energy.
-We use the criterion to stop the algorithm at the point where the obtained unitary from QITE $\boldsymbol{\hat{U}}_n$ or the compressed unitary $\boldsymbol{\hat{V}}_n(t)$ generate an state with higher energy than the previous one.
-The detailed steps of ACQ are summarized in Algorithm \ref{alg:ACQ}, where the novelty of ACQ comes from checking if the energy of the following state increases in lines 12 and 14, and the compression of unitaries is performed in line 5.
+Below, the following stopping criterion is used for both algorithms.
+We proceed the algorithm until a point where the obtained unitary from QITE $\boldsymbol{\hat{U}}_n$ or the compressed unitary $\boldsymbol{\hat{V}}_m(\tau)$ generate a state with higher energy than the previous one, when this is achieved the algorithm is stopped.
+The detailed steps of ACQ are summarized in the Algorithm of Table \ref{alg:ACQ}, where the novelty of ACQ comes from checking if the energy of the following state increases in lines 15 and 17, and the compression of unitaries is performed in line 8.

-It is worth mentioning that ACQ bears some resemblance to the so-called Boosted Imaginary Time Evolution (BITE) method introduced in \cite{boost_MPS}, where similar geometrical arguments are employed to reduce the number of times time-evolving block-decimation (TEBD) is applied on matrix product states, which is the costly part of the algorithm; in ACQ the goal is to reduce the amount of approximate ITE iterations.
+It is worth mentioning that ACQ bears some resemblance to the so-called Boosted Imaginary Time Evolution (BITE) method introduced in \cite{boost_MPS}.
+There, similar geometric ideas were explored for matrix product states to reduce the number of times time-evolving block-decimation (TEBD) is applied on matrix product states, which is the costly part of the algorithm; in ACQ the goal is to reduce the amount iterations used to approximate ITE by unitaries.
 For ACQ, the approach involves implementing a line-search coupled with a compression scheme described above.
 These techniques mirror part 2 of the algorithm presented in Part B of \cite{boost_MPS} and adjustments of the bond-dimension\footnote{Analogous to the domain size $D$.} $\chi$ respectively.
-Although the methodology is different, the goal in both methodologies is to reduce the amount of approximate-ITE evolutions; In a sense, ACQ could be considered a sort of Boosted QITE (BQITE) since a classical version of ACQ, i.e. just an adaptive ITE, could be approximated by this BITE and vice-versa.
+Although the methodology is different, the goal in both methodologies is to reduce the amount of approximate-ITE evolutions.
+In a sense, ACQ could be considered a sort of Boosted QITE (BQITE) since a classical version of ACQ, i.e., just an adaptive ITE, could be approximated by this BITE and vice-versa.